 If you live in an urban area then you know how rejuvenating it can be to spend some time surrounded by lush, natural beauty—especially if your trip happens to support conservation efforts.

 If you’re living beyond your means in regard to your residence you’re probably stressed out all the time, realizing that it’s not worth it, and considering moving somewhere cheaper.

 If you feel like shaking things up a bit (consciously and unconsciously) you can move to a country that differs considerably from your current environment culturally.

 What better way is there to motivate yourself than operant conditioning?
-A quintessential example of this in regard to traveling is someone struggling to get in shape for whom a beach vacation is exciting but terrifying.
+(A good example of this in regard to traveling is someone struggling to get in shape for whom a beach vacation is exciting but terrifying.)